gjarnling/udacity-build-a-portfolio-site/README.md

 Using the picture and source elements the browser only fetch a big enough image for the viewport, taking the screen pixel density into account.

+#### Main Content
+The main content contains one header: Featured work.
+After that each projected is listed and represented as a card.
+Notice that even tho the projects are listed in the correct order in the source HTML file they represented in the reverse order on the site.

+Every card has a header image on top followed by a card header.
+After that is a short description of the project.
+On the bottom each card has three links; one leading to more information about the project, one to the source file(s), and one to view the final result.

+On small viewports each card is stacked one on top of the other.
+The first major breakpoint puts the main content into two columns.
+This is turned into three columns by the third major breakpoint.

 ## Closure
 The solution met the specifications.